-With customers firmly in control, organisations must not only meet their rapidly changing expectations, but pre-empt their every need, to survive.
+With customers firmly in control, organisations must not only meet their rapidly changing expectations to survive, but pre-empt their every need.

 With customers in control, organisations must pre-empt their expectations to survive.